Sheremetyevo International Airport: Awards and accolades

-In 2018, Sheremetyevo International Airport has been recognized for the best customer service in the busiest airports in Europe category by ACI's global Airport Service Quality (ASQ) program.
-In 2018, Sheremetyevo enter the list of the world's best airports – ACI Director General's Roll of Excellence.
-The Official Aviation Guide (OAG) ranked Sheremetyevo International Airport as the most punctual major airport (20 – 30 million departing seats) in the world for 2018 with an on-time performance of 87%.
+In 2018, Sheremetyevo International Airport was recognized for the best customer service in the busiest airports in Europe category by ACI's global Airport Service Quality (ASQ) program.
+In 2018, Sheremetyevo entered the list of the world's best airports – ACI Director General's Roll of Excellence.
+The Official Aviation Guide (OAG) ranked Sheremetyevo International Airport as the most punctual major airport (20 – 30 million departing seats) in the world for 2018, with an on-time performance of 87%.

 In February 2019, SVO won an award for strengthening Russia's national security with its perimeter protection system.
 In February 2019, Sheremetyevo on top in on-time departure performance in the Major Airports category for February 2019, with 93.65% flights departed on time.
 In March 2019, Sheremetyevo International Airport was officially awarded a 5-star terminal rating from Skytrax, with Terminal B receiving the 5-star rating after a comprehensive audit.

-In January 2020, Sheremetyevo International Airport has been named by the travel data and analytics expert Cirium as the world's most punctual airport in the annual On-Time Performance (OTP) review, with 95% of its flights departing on-time.

-Sheremetyevo International Airport was recognized as the best airport for service quality in 2020 among airports with 2019 passenger traffic of more than 40 million by the Airports Council International's (ACI) global program for researching the level of service at airports Airport Service Quality (ASQ).
-At the end of 2020, Sheremetyevo topped the rating in the category of the largest airports in Europe for the third time.
-At the same time, this year Sheremetyevo was included in the list of the Voice of the Customer of the Airports Council International – the 140 most active airports in the implementation of the ASQ ACI program during the COVID-19 pandemic.